Work and study

 - The Campus Protocol entered into force on 31 August 2020; this contains the main rules and regulations for students and staff.

 - The guidelines of the National Institute for Public Health and the Environment (RIVM) also apply at the University: keep 1.5 metres away from others and avoid busy places, wash your hands regularly and cough/sneeze into your elbow.
+Face masks are compulsory in the buildings of Leiden University.

 - Follow our updates page and the websites listed below for the latest information.